yosefserkez/surveyserve/README.md

 ---

-**Note**: While SurveyStack provides validated instruments and scoring algorithms, results should always be interpreted by qualified professionals.
+**Note**: While SurveyServe provides validated instruments and scoring algorithms, results should always be interpreted by qualified professionals.
 This platform is for research and educational purposes.